 Following some teaching in South Africa Sue studied for a Bachelor of Education at the University of Cape Town.
 Sue traveled extensively around South Africa before moving to the UK with her husband in the late 1990s.

 After teaching in Cambridge and achieving wonderful results with her pupils, Sue became the founding Maths Teacher at Landmark.
 We are delighted to have a teacher with such experience, skill, integrity and humour.

-Carine Bennett is delighted to be joining the Landmark team as Head of Primary and Class teacher for Bluebird.
+Carine Bennett is delighted to be joining the Landmark team as Head of Primary and the Teacher for Kingfisher Class.
 She graduated from Homerton college, Cambridge in 1997 where she studied teaching and drama.
 She has since taught in a variety of both state and independent schools.
 Carine has a passion for teaching and learning and loves getting to know and understand each and every child she teaches.